rockerle/BedrockMiner/README.md

 <details><summary></summary>While activated you can add or remove blocks that can be mined by the miner, with right clicking the blocks with an item.</details>

-The latest released version (v2.2) is currently only for the 1.19 mc versions on the release page.
+The latest released version (v2.2) is currently only for the 1.19+ mc versions on the release page.
 If you need/want this mod for a lower mc version either open an Issue here on Github and ask nicely or backport it yourself.
-The mc1.19.3 code is available in this repository.
+The ~~mc1.19.3~~ code of the current latest version is available in this repository.

 https://user-images.githubusercontent.com/16375280/211825282-d7846b90-fbcb-44cd-b8e8-97fedfbffa6b.mp4